rackerlabs/support-how-to/content/how-to/office-365/how-to-set-up-O365-via-your-cloud-office-control-panel/index.md

 <image alt="Add Product License" src="/support/how-to/how-to-set-up-O365-via-your-cloud-office-control-panel/AddLicense.png" title="Add Product License">

-2. Scroll down and Select Exchange Online (Plan 1) and click Add Product.
+2. Scroll down and Select one of the following Exchange Online plans based on your mailbox size requirements:
+    - If your mailbox is under 48GB choose Plan 1.
+    - If your mailbox is over 48GB choose Plan 2.
 3. Enter the number of licenses to match mailbox quantity required and select “Monthly” commitment option.
 4. Click Add Product.
   **Note:** It may take a moment for provisioning to complete.